 Day 3 – Bogotá / Villa de Leyva

 Leaving early, you will be transferred to Villa de Leyva, roughly a 4-hour drive from Bogotá, with a 1-hour stop in the artisan village of Raquira.
-Upon arrival in Villa de Leyva, Colombia’s most famous colonial town, you will be given a short walking tour to learn about the areas rich history.
+Upon arrival in Villa de Leyva, Colombia’s most beautiful colonial town, you will be given a short walking tour to learn about the area’s rich history.
 Overnight in Villa de Leyva.

 Day 4 – Villa de Leyva / Bogotá Airport / Armenia